December 28, 2014

-At the center of New York City's contemporary classical scene, Ibrahim has worked with ensembles including Amp Music, Either/Or, Fireworks Ensemble, International Contemporary Ensemble, Manhattan Sinfonietta, PRISM Quartet, Red Light New Music, SEM Ensemble, and Wet Ink.
+At the center of New York City's contemporary music scene, Ibrahim has worked with ensembles including Amp Music, Either/Or, Fireworks Ensemble, International Contemporary Ensemble, Manhattan Sinfonietta, PRISM Quartet, Red Light New Music, SEM Ensemble, and Wet Ink.
 His solo and chamber music performances have taken place in venues such as Carnegie Hall, Lincoln Center, Merkin Hall, Miller Theater, Symphony Space, and the Kitchen.
 In NYC, Ibrahim gave the US Premiere of solo pieces such as Stockhausen's Edentia, Boulez's Dialogue de l'ombre double, and Robin Hoffmann's Birkhahn-Studie for black grouse hunting call.
 In Chicago, with the Anubis Saxophone Quartet and violist Nadia Sirota, he gave the US Premiere of Georges Aperghis' Crosswind in 2013.

 Ibrahim studied at the Manhattan School of Music (Doctor of Musical Arts), Bowling Green State University, the Université Européenne de Saxophone in France, the University of Calgary, and the University of Regina.
 He has taught at Columbia University, the University of Calgary, and Mount Royal College, and is currently Associate Professor of Saxophone at West Virginia University, where he received the Outstanding Teaching Award for the School of Music (2010) and the Outstanding Teaching with Technology Award (2015).
 He has taught internationally at the Asia Pacific Saxophone Academy in Thailand, and at the SaxArt Festival in Faenza, Italy.
 In 2009, he published the book New Aesthetics in Contemporary Saxophone Music.
 His solo and chamber recordings appear on the Cala, Carrier, Mint, Newfangled, Omninova, and Teal Creek Music labels.